Parenting - Putting the Children First

 About Shorestone Legal

-Shorestone Legal is based in Banyo on Brisbane’s Northside and specialises in Family Law, Wills and estates.
+Shorestone Legal is based in Banyo, on Brisbane’s Northside.
+We practice in the areas of Family Law, Wills and Estates.

-Our Brisbane family law solicitors have experience in all areas of Family Law including separation and divorce, property division, parenting and child custody.
-We also specialise in last will and testament, and estate administration including application for probate, or contesting a will.
+We are experienced in last will and testament, and estate administration including application for probate, or contesting a will.